dstaggs-15/housing-decision-simulator/README.md

 Live in a trailer on the parents' property for about 2 years to save money, then buy a permanent home.
 Lower upfront cost, but a long commute every day means higher gas bills for two cars.
 Builds zero equity during the trailer phase.
 Pays closing costs twice — once when buying the permanent home.

 **Option B — Buy Now, Then Rent It**
-Buy the $98,500 house immediately.
-Live in it for about 3 years while building equity and saving on gas (shorter commute).
+Buy a house immediately.
+Live in it for about a few years while building equity and saving on gas (shorter commute).
 Then move out, let a tenant rent it, and use that rental income to help buy a second permanent home.
 End up owning two properties.
 Also pays closing costs twice — but the second purchase is partially funded by rental income already collected.

 ---